-With the purpose to make more adequate and prompt management decisions in the execution of company business, the Management Committee has been established under the Board of Directors, which makes decisions on critical management matters based on the authorities delegated from the Board of Directors while receiving relevant reports delegated from the Board of Directors while receiving relevant reports from within the company.
+With the purpose to make more adequate and prompt management decisions in the execution of company business, the Management Committee has been established under the Board of Directors, which makes decisions on critical management matters based on the authorities delegated from the Board of Directors while receiving relevant reports from within the company.
 The Management Committee is held once a week in principle inviting audit & supervisory board members, to make decisions in due consideration of compliance and risk management.

-Internal control, management and auditing functions For the purpose of internal control, management and auditing functions, the Company has established Corporate Planning Division, General Risk Management Division and lateral Audit Division.
+Internal control, management and auditing functions For the purpose of internal control, management and auditing functions, the Company has established Corporate Planning and General Affairs Division, General Risk Management Division and Internal Audit Division.

-Management Division and Internal Audit Division.
-The Corporate Planning Division is the department responsible for the coordination of internal control, for the purpose of Companies Act and Financial Instruments and Exchange Act.
-The General Risk Management Division is responsible for compliance management that serves as a inchpin for internal management.
-Measures for compliance are planned and their implementation status is managed under the compliance program approved by the Board of Directors.
-Furthermore, the General Risk Management Division, as an overall supervisory function of risk management, is responsible for regular review and reform of the risk management structure, referring to the financial inspection rating system by the Financial Services Agency.
+The Corporate Planning and General Affairs Division is the department responsible for the coordination of internal control, for the purpose of Companies Act and Financial Instruments and Exchange Act.
+The General Risk Management Division is responsible for compliance management that serves as a linchpin for internal management.
+Measures for compliance management that serves as a linchpin for internal management. ance are planned and their implementation status is managed under the compliance program approved by the Board of Directors.
+Furthermore, the General Risk Management Division, as an overall supervisory function of risk management, is responsible for regular review and reform of the on the trial agement, is responsible for regular review and retorm of the risk management structure, referring to the financial inspection rating system by the Financial Services Agency.

 On the other hand, the Internal Audit Division is responsible for internal audits of all departments within the Company, according to the annual audit plan approved by the Board of Directors every fiscal year, and for the integrated management of the overall internal audit work across the Group.
-The Internal Audit Division also audits the respective subsidiaries on its own or on a joint basis with the internal audit department of each subsidiary as appropriate, and provides specific instructions and advice to improve business operation at each subsidiary
+The Internal Audit Division also audits the respective subsidiaries on its own or on a joint basis with the internal audit department of each subsidiary as appropriate, and provides specific instructions and advice to improve business operation at each subsidiary.